Best & Worst Honda HR-V Years

 Keep in mind, things like NHTSA recalls can significantly impact a year’s rating.
 More complaints and recalls typically suggest a more challenging ownership experience.

-Ready to plunge into the specifics of each generation’s remarkable and troublesome years?
+Ready to plunge into the specifics of each generation’s remarkable and problematic years?

 Let’s go!